 Prevention and Cure

-- Consumption of contaminated date palm including toddy should also be avoided.
+- Consumption of contaminated date palms including toddy should also be avoided.

 - Avoid contact with pigs and pig handlers.